 I believe that chiropractic has a role in sports performance both in injury treatment and prevention as well performance enhancement.
 I was team chiropractor for Brighton and Hove Albion and for the British Alpine Ski Team.

 I believe that any profession is only as good as its members and I have worked in several roles.
-I am President of the British Chiropractic Association, a Fellow of the Royal College of Chiropractors and one of the first people registered with the General Chiropractic Council.
+I was President of the British Chiropractic Association, a Fellow of the Royal College of Chiropractors and one of the first people registered with the General Chiropractic Council.
 I was the UK Director of Training for new graduates for the Royal College of Chiropractors too.
 I am a regional tutor and regularly lecture to recent graduates as well.
 In 2016 I was elected as a trustee to the Arthritis and Musculoskeletal Alliance (ARMA) which is an umbrella organisation for over 40 healthcare and patient groups campaigning for better treatment for those with muscle and joint problems.

 I qualified from the Anglo-European College of Chiropractic in Bournemouth in 1987.

 Some of my work led me to appear in the national press, on television and radio as a spokesman for the British Chiropractic Association.
 I have written for Men’s Fitness magazine as well book reviews in professional journals.
 I lecture to the chiropractic, osteopathic and physiotherapy professions on business management, foot biomechanics and orthotics.
 In the winter months I have worked with ski schools, boot fitters and chiropractors training them in Ski Ergonomics.

 I have 20 years experience treating children and a special interest in the symptoms of Developmental Delay Syndrome which include dyslexia, dyspraxia, attention deficit and hyperactivity disorders.